 Lane departure is the most common type of crash resulting in injuries in rural areas.
 A lane departure crash is defined as a crash which occurs after a vehicle crosses an edge line or a center line, or otherwise leaves the traveled way.

-HOURS

-one lane departure-related
+one lane departure-related fatality occurred (ND 2023)

-crash occurred (ND 2022)